Safety on the Mass Rapid Transit (Singapore): Clementi rail accident

-5 August 1993 (7:50 am) – Two C151 trains (051/052) & (121/122) collided with each other at Clementi, resulting in 132 injuries.
+On 5 August 1993 at 7:50 am, two C151 trains (051/052) & (121/122) collided with each other at Clementi, resulting in 132 injuries.
 The collision occurred because a work train that did maintenance work earlier that morning had spilled oil onto the tracks.
 One of the trains on that stretch of track that morning had been unable to brake in time because of the oil, resulting in a collision with a stationary train which was waiting to move off upon the recharging of its brakes.

-Toa Payoh Derailment
+Toa Payoh derailment

-9 October 1997 (2:00 am) – A maintenance train derailed in the tunnel near Toa Payoh.
+On 9 October 1997 at 2:00 am, a maintenance train derailed in the tunnel near Toa Payoh.
 The derailment occurred because a staff member had failed to reset the track alignment properly.
 Disruption to train services between Bishan & Newton lasted about 8 hours.

-C651 Door Dislodged
+C651 door dislodging at City Hall

-15 December 1997 (4:15pm) - A C651 train was doing some modifications at Bishan Depot by Siemens before being deployed for the evening peak period.
-During this modification works one of the doors wasn't properly reinstalled, which resulted in that door getting dislodged while the train was approaching City Hall and at the same time smashing one of the PSD.
+On 15 December 1997 at 5:14pm, a C651 train was undergoing modifications at Bishan Depot by Siemens before being deployed for the evening peak period.
+During this modification works one of the doors wasn't properly reinstalled, which resulted in that door getting dislodged while the train was approaching City Hall, smashing into one of the platform doors.
 Siemens was held liable in this incident.

-Ang Mo Kio Siding Derailment
+Ang Mo Kio siding derailment

-13 April 1999 (10:00 am) – An off service C651 train was on its way back to Bishan Depot after the morning peak service derailed between Yio Chu Kang and Ang Mo Kio stations.
-The derailment occurred because the station master had failed to reset the track alignment properly.
+On 13 April 1999 at 10:00am, an off service C651 train on its way back to Bishan Depot after the morning peak service derailed between Yio Chu Kang and Ang Mo Kio stations.
+The derailment occurred because the station master had set only two of the three crossover points for the train.
 Disruption to train services lasted about 7 hours.

-Faulty Gearboxes

-23 April 2002 – 21 C751B trains were withdrawn from service due to faulty gearboxes, though there were no safety implications.
-There were reduced train services on all lines resulting from this shortage of trains.

-Lentor Avenue Collision

-3 March 2003 (7:30 pm) – A car crashed onto a stretch of at-grade track along Lentor Avenue in between Khatib and Yio Chu Kang, resulting in a light, minor collision by an oncoming C751B train (333/334).
-Disruption to train services along this section of the line lasted almost 3 hours.